juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 #### Reputation of gamers and creators

-UGP will be used by gamers and studios to accrue a cross-platform reputation, making their exploits permanently accessible and in the blockchain.
+UGN will be used by gamers and studios to accrue a cross-platform reputation, making their exploits permanently accessible and in the blockchain.

 #### Game rewards